Presheaves of groupoids as models for homotopy types: Introduction

 Examples of test categories abound, such as the cubical category \cite[Corollaire 8.4.13]{cisinski2006prefaisceaux}, the cubical category with connections \cite{maltsiniotis2009categorie}, Joyal's $\Theta$ category \cite{cisinski2011categorie}, the dendroidal category $\Omega$ \cite{ara2019dendroidal}, etc. The point of view of the theory of test categories is that the category of presheaves on \emph{any} test category should be, in some sense, as good a model of homotopy types as the category of simplicial sets.
 But modeling homotopy types is not the only good homotopical property of the category of simplicial sets.
-For example, we have the following results: \begin{rome} \item the category $\Ab(\psh{\Delta})$ of abelian groups internal to simplicial sets models chain complexes in non-negative degree up to quasi-isomorphisms\footnote{The classical ``Dold--Kan'' equivalence even says that there is an equivalence of categories between $\Ab(\psh{\Delta})$ and the category of chain complexes in non-negative degree.
-However, from a homotopical point view, it is the homotopical result stated above which is relevant.} \cite{dold1958homology}, \cite{kan1958functors}, \item the category $\Grp(\psh{\Delta})$ of groups internal to simplicial sets models pointed connected homotopy types \cite{kan1958homotopy}, \item the category $\Grpd(\psh{\Delta})$ of groupoids internal to simplicial sets models homotopy types \cite[Theorem 8.3]{crans1995quillen}, \cite[Theorem 10]{joyal1996homotopy}. \end{rome} In this article, we only focus on property (iii) above and prove its generalization, which is \emph{very} informally stated as follows:
+For example, we have the following results: \begin{rome} \item the category $\Ab(\psh{\Delta})$ of abelian groups internal to simplicial sets models \emph{homology types}, that is chain complexes in non-negative degree up to quasi-isomorphisms\footnote{The classical ``Dold--Kan'' equivalence even says that there is an equivalence of categories between $\Ab(\psh{\Delta})$ and the category of chain complexes in non-negative degree.
+However, from a homotopical point view, it is the homotopical result stated above which is relevant.} \cite{dold1958homology}, \cite{kan1958functors}, \item the category $\Grp(\psh{\Delta})$ of groups internal to simplicial sets models pointed connected homotopy types \cite{kan1958homotopy}, \item the category $\Grpd(\psh{\Delta})$ of groupoids internal to simplicial sets models homotopy types \cite[Theorem 8.3]{crans1995quillen}, \cite[Theorem 10]{joyal1996homotopy}. \end{rome} In this article, we focus on property (iii) above and prove its generalization, whose precise formulation requires the basic setup of the theory of test categories, which we recall now.

-\begin{theoremintro} If $\sA$ is a test category, then the category $\Grpd(\psh{\sA})$ models homotopy types in a ``canonical way''. \end{theoremintro} The major contribution of the present work is perhaps not so much the conclusion of the previous result but rather the precise axiomatization of what is meant by ``canonical way''.
-To give a slight hint of what this means, we have to recall the basic setup of the theory of test categories.
-For any small category $\sA$, Grothendieck considers the following canonical functor